 Think you might be gay?
 Find out what being gay, or same-sex attracted, means.
-Learn more about why some people are gay.
-Yes, people, it’s natural and you can’t change it.
-If anyone harasses you for being gay, or you’re struggling with your sexuality, find out what you can do about it.
+If you’re struggling with your sexuality, find out what you can do about it, and where you can go for help.

 This can help if: